Manila Ocean Park takes pride in being the pioneering ocean theme park of the country.

 The last attraction included in our tour package was the Light, Water, Fire, and Air show at around 6:30 PM.

-Light show |
+Light show

-Light and water show |
+Light and water show

-Fire show |
+Fire show

 Hotel H2O

-Hotel H2O is the recent addition to Manila Ocean Park's crowd-drawers.
-The hotel is modern and classy and is best-known for its aquarium-themed rooms and suites.
+Hotel H2O is the recent addition to Manila Ocean Park's crowd drawers.
+The hotel is modern and classy and is best known for its aquarium-themed rooms and suites.
 If you are visiting Manila Ocean Park, why not complete the experience by booking a room with your family at Hotel H2O?

 Epilogue

 All in all, we found the whole Manila Ocean Park tour to be a fun and educational experience.
-It was the first time for Khris and I to see so many sea creatures up close and personal.
+It was the first time for Khris and me to see so many sea creatures up close and personal.
 If you are looking for a unique destination or something new to do in the City of Manila, then Manila Ocean Park is for you.

-Lastly, Manila Ocean Park is a highly-recommended destination for children as they will surely enjoy seeing beautiful sea creatures while learning something new at the same time.
+Lastly, Manila Ocean Park is a highly recommended destination for children as they will surely enjoy seeing beautiful sea creatures while learning something new at the same time.

 Manila Ocean Park is located at Luneta Manila Philippines 1000.
-For inquiries, call telephone number (+632) 8567-7777 or email [email protected]
+For inquiries, call the telephone number (+632) 8567-7777 or email inquiry@manilaoceanpark.com.

-Beutiful photos!
+1. Beutiful photos!
 What a mavelous day you had.
 We would love to visit Manilla some day.

 ReplyDelete